Translate

 Chiffchaff (small leaf Warbler) so delicately feeds from the stamen.

 Whoops!
-I have been so long watching the Chiffchaffs Linda has nearly disappeared.
+I have watched the Chiffchaffs for a long time, so Linda has nearly disappeared.

 No comments: